Skip to content

 Typical Workflow:

-to stop and remove all containers, networks, and volumes created bydocker-compose up
+4. Stop and Remove: Use docker-compose down to stop and remove all containers, networks, and volumes created by docker-compose up.

-. - Manage Containers: Docker Compose provides commands to view logs (
+5. Manage Containers: Docker Compose provides commands to view logs (docker-compose logs), run one-off commands (docker-compose run), and more.

 Benefits: